Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: Introduction

-Quantifying the impact of pQCD on the properties of NSs hinges on assumptions about how to treat the $(6 \text{--} 40)\,\nsat$ regime.
-Previous works have constructed EOS models that connect known low- and high-density behaviors~\cite{Kurkela:2014vha, Fraga:2015xha, Annala:2017llu, Annala:2019puf} with parametrized EOS constructions.
-More recently, pQCD constraints have been incorporated into existing EOS models via a ``pQCD likelihood''. \citet{Komoltsev:2021jzg} derived analytical constraints on the EOS at NS densities based on the required behavior at pQCD densities~\cite{Komoltsev:2021jzg, komoltsev_2023_7781233}; this approach was explored in Refs.~\cite{Gorda:2022jvk,Somasundaram:2022ztm,Mroczek:2023zxo} (see also Refs.~\cite{Shirke:2022tta, Takatsy:2023xzf, Zhou:2023zrm, Zhou:2024hdi, Zhou:2024usp} for other works incorporating pQCD).
-These works reached different quantitative conclusions about the impact of pQCD, as further elucidated in Ref.~\cite{Komoltsev:2023zor}. \citet{Komoltsev:2023zor} introduced a new pQCD likelihood based on nonparametric EOS extensions beyond NS densities~\cite{komoltsev_2024_10592568}.
-The consensus is a general softening of the EOS at the cores of the most massive NSs close to the TOV limit and a corresponding reduction in the maximum TOV NS mass, though the quantitative details differ among studies.
+Recently, instead of attempting to explicitly model the full range of densities, pQCD constraints have been incorporated into existing EOS models via a ``pQCD likelihood.'' \citet{Komoltsev:2021jzg} derived analytical constraints on the EOS at NS densities based on the required behavior at pQCD densities and provided a likelihood function that can be straightforwardly applied to candidate EOSs~\cite{komoltsev_2023_7781233}.
+Perhaps in part due to its ease of use, this approach has been used in a number of works~\cite{Gorda:2022jvk,Somasundaram:2022ztm,Han:2022rug,Gorda:2023usm,Annala:2023cwx,Zhou:2023zrm,Mroczek:2023zxo,Fan:2023spm}, including \citet{Gorda:2022lsk} who also use the EOS draws of \citet{Annala:2021gom} to check the consistency of candidate EOS with pQCD.
+This approach of using a separate EOS model (known to be consistent with pQCD) to judge whether low-density candidate EOSs are consistent with pQCD foreshadowed the introduction of a new pQCD likelihood function based on nonparametric EOS extensions in work by~\citet{Komoltsev:2023zor}.
+Although some of the above studies reach different quantitative conclusions about the impact of pQCD (as discussed in \citet{Komoltsev:2023zor}), the consensus is a general softening of the EOS at the cores of the most massive NSs close to the TOV limit and a corresponding reduction in the maximum TOV NS mass.